tschm/docs2github/book/docs/pre-commit.md

 # Acting before committing

 pre-commit hooks are a state of mind.
-They act on your code before you push it to the repository.
+They act on your code, documents or data before you push it to the repository.
 We will meet them over and over again in this book.
-The first toy examples illustrate how they work.
+A first toy example shall illustrate how they work.

 ## Install pre-commit